Ai Accountant

 How should we handle unregistered vendors and RCM cases during month end?

-Unregistered vendors cannot issue GST invoices, so ITC is not available.
+Unregistered vendors cannot issue GST invoices, so standard ITC is not available.
 For RCM eligible services, issue a self invoice, pay GST under reverse charge, and claim ITC subject to eligibility.
 Maintain self invoices and payment challans in your evidence pack.

 How do we deal with foreign SaaS invoices, RCM, and FEMA aspects?